deco3500/antsocial/README.md

 * Documentation of research and user persona

 ##References
-Be ́lair-Gagnon, V. (2013).
-Revisiting impartiality: Social media and journalism at the BBC .
-Symbolic interaction , 36 (4), 478-492.
+Bélair-Gagnon, V. (2013).
+Revisiting Impartiality: Social Media and Journalism at The BBC.
+Symbolic Interaction, 36(4), 478-492.

-Bradshaw, P., & Rohumaa, L. (2011).
-The online journalism handbook: Skills to survice and thrive in the digital age (1st ed ed.).
-New York: Longman.
+Bradshaw, P. & Rohumaa, L. (2011).
+The online journalism handbook.
+Harlow: Longman.

-Kaplan, A. M., & Haenlein, M. (2010).
+Kaplan, A. & Haenlein, M. (2010).
 Users of the world, unite!
-The challenges and opportunities of social media.
-Business Horizons , 53 (1), 59-68.
+The challenges and opportunities of Social Media.
+Business Horizons, 53(1), 59-68.

-Kerr, G., Mortimer, K., Dickinson, S., & Waller, D. S. (2012).
+Kerr, G., Mortimer, K., Dickinson, S., & Waller, D. (2012).
 Buy, boycott or blog.
-European Journal of Marketing , 46 (3/4), 387-405.
+European Journal Of Marketing, 46(3/4), 387-405.

+Picard, R. G. (2009).
+Why journalists deserve low pay.
+The Christian Science Monitor, 19(9).

-Rudd, J., Stern, K., & Isensee, S. (1996, January).
-Fidelity: Prototyping Debate.
-Interactions , 76-85.
+Rudd, J., Stern, K., & Isensee, S. (1996).
+Low vs. high-fidelity prototyping debate.
+Interactions, 3(1), 76-85.

-Zelizer, B. (2009, January 7).
-Changing Faces of Journalism : Tabloidization, Technology and Truthiness.
-Shaping Inquiry in Culture, Communication and Media Studies .
+The Media Center at the American Press Institute,.
+(2003).
+How audiences are shaping the future of news and information (pp. 1-66).
+Reston,: The Media Center at the American Press Institute.

+Zelizer, B. (2009).
+The changing faces of journalism.
+London: Routledge.